kflagg/kflagg.github.io/index.md

 As a researcher, you need to be sure your conclusions are sound and supported by data.
 The best way to do this is to involve a statistician.
-As a statistical consultant, I can provide guidance at every stage, from proposal writing and designing experiments, to data collection and validation, all the way to the final data analysis and ensuring results are communicated in an understandable manner.
+As a statistical consultant, I want to ensure that researchers and the public make responsible use of data.
+I can provide guidance at every stage, from proposal writing and designing experiments, to data collection and validation, all the way to the final data analysis and ensuring results are communicated in an understandable manner.